SamuelVedel/kerpad/kerpad.1.md

 : Don't ignore touches made beyond the edge limits

 **-v**, **-\-verbose**
 : Display coordinates while pressing the touchpad.
-If combine with **-a**, it will display the coordinates event when the touchpad is justed touched, this is useful to configurate to edge limits
+If combine with **-a**, it will display the coordinates even when the touchpad is just touched, this is useful to configure to edge limits

 **-h**, **-\-help**
 : Display an help and exit

+# EXIT STATUS

+The following exit values shall be returned:

+0
+: The program worked correclty.

+\>0
+: An error occurred.

-# KNOWN ISSUES
+# BUGS

 This program does not support the multi-touch protocol yet.

 # AUTHOR
-Written by Samuel Vedel
+Written by Samuel Vedel.

-# RESOURCES
+# SEE ALSO
 GitHub: [https://github.com/SamuelVedel/kerpad](https://github.com/SamuelVedel/kerpad)